ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-4.md

       - Selected Countries from the list you (press them and hit the add button).

   - Invalidations: You can use this tab to invalidate (Delete) objects from the cache without waiting for the TTL to kick in (this costs money)
+  - Disable the Distribution: go to distributions, select the newly created distribution, hit disable.